exercism/blog/posts/inteview-with-clever-tykes.md

 The main thing is just to get started!
 Do some research to see what else is out there on a similar topic to get an idea of where your story might fit in, then get planning and writing.
 Don't underestimate the value of having a great editor and illustrator and don't underestimate the challenge of marketing your book once it's produced.

 There are so many things to consider when planning, writing, producing and selling children's books.
-We are asked about this a lot, so we put everything we know in an article [here](https://medium.com/@cookiewhirls/how-to-sell-thousands-of-childrens-storybooks-without-a-publisher-898ff9544ef9).
+We are asked about this a lot, so we put everything we know in an article [How to-Sell Thousands of Childrens Storybooks Without a Publisher](https://medium.com/@cookiewhirls/how-to-sell-thousands-of-childrens-storybooks-without-a-publisher-898ff9544ef9).

 **Where can we find the Clever Tykes books?**